nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

 1. Authorization Request requesting A2Pay:
-The PSP' sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
+The TPP sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s ASPSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
-The wallet authenticates the PSP' (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
+The wallet authenticates the TPP (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction:
 The user evaluates the details of the payment request to ensure its accuracy and validity.
 4. User approves the presentation:
 After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay (ARF[^arf], section 6.6.3.4).
-5. Authorization Response sends A2Pay' to PSP':
+5. Authorization Response sends P2Pay to TPP:
-The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorisation response to PSP' as HTTP POST request.
+The wallet presents the P2Pay including the `transaction_data_hashes` along with the OpenID4VP authorisation response to TPP as HTTP POST request.
-6. PSP' acknowledges receipt of A2Pay':
+6. TPP acknowledges receipt of P2Pay:
-PSP’ confirms that the A2Pay has been successfully received and sends back the `redirect_uri` and `payment_status_uri` to the wallet.
+TPP confirms that the A2Pay has been successfully received and sends back the `redirect_uri` and `payment_status_uri` to the wallet.
 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
-8. PSP' forwards A2Pay to issuing PSP:
+8. TPP forwards A2Pay to issuing ASPSP:
-PSP’ sends a [payment authorization object](#payment-authorization-object) including the the A2Pay' and the original payment request object to the user’s PSP for verification and/or execution of the payment using a supported payment rail and/or the [A2Pay Direct endpoint](#a2pay-direct-endpoint).
+TPP sends a [payment authorization object](#payment-authorization-object) including the the P2Pay and the original payment request object to the ASPSP for verification and/or execution of the payment using a supported payment rail and/or the [A2Pay Direct endpoint](#a2pay-direct-endpoint).
-9. Issuing PSP acknowledges receipt of A2Pay:
+9. ASPSP acknowledges receipt of A2Pay:
-The user’s PSP confirms receipt of the forwarded A2Pay' as defined [here](#payment-status) and sends back the `payment_status_uri` to the PSP'.
+ASPSP confirms receipt of the forwarded P2Pay as defined [here](#payment-status) and sends back the `payment_status_uri` to the TPP.
-10. Issuing PSP [verifies A2Pay'](#verification) and executes the transaction:
+10. ASPSP [verifies P2Pay](#verification) and executes the transaction:
-The user’s PSP validates the authenticity and integrity of the A2Pay'.
+ASPSP validates the authenticity and integrity of the P2Pay.
 If valid, it executes the payment transaction.
-11. Wallet queries [payment status](#payment-status) from PSP':
+11. Wallet queries [payment status](#payment-status) from TPP:
-The wallet initiates a query to PSP' using the `payment_status_uri` to retrieve the current status of the payment.
+The wallet initiates a query to TPP using the `payment_status_uri` to retrieve the current status of the payment.
-12. PSP' queries [payment status](#payment-status) from issuing PSP:
+12. TPP queries [payment status](#payment-status) from ASPSP:
-PSP' initiates a query to PSP using the `payment_status_uri` to retrieve the current status of the payment.
+TPP initiates a query to ASPSP using the `payment_status_uri` to retrieve the current status of the payment.
-13. Issuing PSP responds with [payment status](#payment-status) to PSP':
+13. ASPSP responds with [payment status](#payment-status) to TPP:
-The user’s PSP sends the [payment status](#payment-status) back to PSP'.
+ASPSP sends the [payment status](#payment-status) back to TPP.
-14. PSP' forwards [payment status](#payment-status) to wallet:
+14. TPP forwards [payment status](#payment-status) to wallet:
-PSP' relays the payment status received from the issuing PSP to the wallet.
+TPP relays the payment status received from the ASPSP to the wallet.
 15. Wallet shows payment status to user:
 The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
-16. PSP' shows payment status to user:
+16. TPP shows payment status to user:
-PSP' provides an additional confirmation of the payment status to the user, ensuring they are informed directly using a channel linked to the PSP' like a merchant / bank app or website.
+TPP provides an additional confirmation of the payment status to the user, ensuring they are informed directly using a channel linked to the TPP like a merchant / bank app or website.

-To enable the Extended PaymentAuth Flow and allow a PSP' to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):
+To enable the Extended PaymentAuth Flow and allow a TPP to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):

 - `payment-product`: Specifies the payment instrument or scheme to be utilized for the transaction.
 - `sub`: Account identifier or account alias linked to the A2Pay.
 This can be represented by an IBAN or mobile phone number for example.

-The transport of the A2Pay' and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
+The transport of the P2Pay and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
 The specific technical implementation details for extending individual payment rails fall outside the scope of this document.

 ![Payment](high-level-overview.png)